ZJU-Automated-Reasoning-Group/efmc/README.md

 SMT-based Software Model Checking

 ## 1. Introduction
 EFMC is a toolkit for verifying program properties using SMT-based verification engines.
-It implements multiple approaches including template-based verification, property-directed reachability (PDR), and k-induction.
+It implements multiple approaches, including template-based verification, property-directed reachability (PDR), Houdini, and k-induction.
 Each engine offers distinct advantages for different types of programs and properties.

 ### 1.1 Entrance of the Verifier